openeuler-mirror/stratovirt/docs/config_guidebook.md

 Seven properties are supported for vhost_user_fs.
 * source: Shared directory path.
 * socket-path: vhost user socket path.
-* rlimit-nofile: Set maxinum number of file descriptors, The limit of file resources which can be opened for the process.
+* rlimit-nofile: Set maximum number of file descriptors, The limit of file resources which can be opened for the process.
 * D: log file path.
 * seccomp: Action to take when seccomp finds a not allowed syscall (allow, kill, log, trap).
   - **allow**: The seccomp filter will have no effect on the thread calling the syscall if it matches the filter rule.